SEREVENT DISKUS Rx

 Indications for SEREVENT DISKUS:

-As an adjunct (see literature): For the maintenance treatment of asthma and in the prevention of bronchospasm in reversible obstructive airway disease (including nocturnal asthma).
+As an adjunct (see full labeling): For the maintenance treatment of asthma and in the prevention of bronchospasm in reversible obstructive airway disease (including nocturnal asthma).
 Maintenance treatment of COPD-associated bronchospasm.
 Prevention of exercise-induced bronchospasm (EIB).

 Adults and Children: